julian10m/julian10m.github.io/_posts/2023-08-05-Playing-with-Rectangles-in-Lua2D.md

 An interesting case of study is when we the rectangles follows both a uniform rectilinear motion (URM) and a uniform circular motion (UCM).
 At this point, I must admit that calling this "an interesting case" might be a biased opinion: this scenerario is particularly appeling for me because it is the one I implemented in my code.

 With an URM, the rectangles moves with a constant velocity $v_x$ and $v_y$ on the x-axis and y-axis, respectively.
-If in addition $x_0$ and $y_0$ represent the initial position (which could be different than the origin then) of rectangle, we can then write the center position over time as
+If in addition $x_0$ and $y_0$ represent the initial position of the center of the rectangle -- which could then be different than the origin -- we can then write:

 $$
 \begin{align}